gbayarri/biomovies_documentation/docs/source/utilities.md

 ### Modify trajectory range

-Apart from the obvious range slider, there two more ways available in order to modify the trajectory range:
+Apart from the obvious range slider, there are two more ways available in order to modify the trajectory range:

 * On the one hand, **both of the numbers** at the right top of the range are **editable**.
 Click on both of them in order to introduce the desired frame.